Sun Sentinel: Controversies

 In September 2008, a Bloomberg L.P. employee saw a six-year-old Chicago Tribune article posted on the Sun Sentinel's website about United Airlines' 2002 filing for bankruptcy and, due to its unclear display, mistakenly thought it was a recent story.
 The employee then added it as a headline on Bloomberg Terminals.
-The story then made it on to Google News' front page as well.
+The story then made it onto Google News' front page as well.
 As a result, there was a massive selloff of United Airlines stock, and its share price temporarily dropped "from $12 to $3 before trading was suspended."
 Several days later, the SEC launched a formal "preliminary investigation" into the matter.

 Since 2018, the Sun Sentinel has been preventing internet users in the European Union from accessing its website, on grounds of missing data protection compliance.

-Following the re-election of Governor Ron DeSantis in 2022, a Sun Sentinel editorial critical of DeSantis originally referred to Florida as a "crimson hellscape", although the wording in its online version was quickly changed to "crimson landscape".